pjIowa/Babel/README.md

 Simple recurrent neural network (RNN)

-Use RNN to create fixed-length feature vector from variable-length audio

-Research how to train for variable length output
+Long Short Term Memory (LSTM)

 Audio files of all french phrases from Mac say tool

+Use LSTM to predict number of words

 Create lookup for output sequence

+Use LSTM to predict output sequence in English

 Train algorithm